Many photographers and designers wonder how to copyright photos. You own a photo or image once you take or design it. So why copyright?

 Let’s throw light on how you can copyright your images to keep them secure from others.
 Keep in mind that copyright laws differ from country to country.
 We, in this write-up, will touch on the copyright laws existing in the USA.

 Even though a photograph automatically belongs to you after you shoot it, you should formally register the photo with the U.S. copyright office.
 This will help you to sue anyone who infringes the copyright and claim ownership of it illegitimately.
-Registration with the office will provide substantial evidence that you are the owner of the photograph.
-You can do the registration of copyright online or through the mail.

 In case you register copyright within statutory time limits, you can claim and gather statutory damages of up to $150,000 for every violation.
-Filing a lawsuit for damages is possible even you hang on to register until the day you decide to file.
+Filing a lawsuit for damages is possible even if you hang on to register until the day you decide to file.

 Try to avoid registering with a third-party non-governmental service.
 They may offer documented evidence of the dates of your works but you are likely to face difficulties in case you register with them.
 You can’t sue in the U.S. law court for copyright infringement unless you register with the U.S. copyright office.

-You can file copyright of your images both electronically and through the mail.
+You can file the copyright of your images both electronically and through the mail.
 But filing online is facile, smooth, and quicker.
 You can register both a single photograph and an entire body of published work.

 After a few months of registration, you will receive a formal copyright certificate via mail.
 Secure it in a place to get it when required.
 You can receive a duplicate copy of it when necessary.